skatkov/miniflux-email-client/README.md

 Every 3 months github will ask if you want to keep running daily actions.
 Click "yes", if you want to continue receiving updates.

 ## Maintenance
-It initially started as a proof-of-concept project.
-But it kinda works, I'm trying to get this miniflux client to some "done" state.

-Any contributions or ideas are welcome.
+I use this project myself daily, it's not feature complete, but it works stably.
+I'd encourage leaving your feedback and contributions.

 Current plan includes:
 - [x] Generalize email configuration, so not only GMAIL could be used.
 - [ ] Improve email design - add table of contents, improve template
 - [x] Introduce PLAIN TEXT emails
-- [ ] simplify configuration for others, now things are a bit all over the place
+- [ ] Ability to provide multiple categories
+- [ ] Ability to not provide any categories at all
+- [ ] Ability to limit number of RSS updates sent out daily
-- [ ] make project easier to maintain (simplify, write tests and etc)
+- [x] make project easier to maintain (simplify, write tests and etc)